Download PDF Version

 - Though the NCSBN survey found that men account for 7% of the RN workforce, a separate survey conducted by the U.S. Census Bureau in February 2013 found that men now comprise 9.6% of all RNs.
 When looking at specific nursing roles, the highest representation by men was in nurse anesthetist positions (41%).

 - According to the 2008 National Sample Survey of Registered Nurses conducted by the U.S. Health Resources and Services Administration, RNs from minority backgrounds are more likely than their white counterparts to pursue baccalaureate and higher degrees in nursing.
 Data show that while 48.4% of white nurses complete nursing degrees beyond the associate degree level, the number is significantly higher or equivalent for minority nurses, including African American (52.5%), Hispanic (51.5%), and Asian (75.6%) nurses.
 RNs from minority backgrounds clearly recognize the need to pursue higher levels of nursing education beyond the entry-level.

-- According to AACN's report on 2014-2015 Enrollment and Graduations in Baccalaureate and Graduate Programs in Nursing, nursing students from minority backgrounds represented 30.1% of students in entry-level baccalaureate programs, 31.9% of master’s students, and 29.7% of students in research-focused doctoral programs.
+- According to AACN's table showing race/ethnicity of enrolled students from 2007-2016, nursing students from minority backgrounds represented 30.1% of students in entry-level baccalaureate programs, 31.9% of master’s students, and 29.7% of students in research-focused doctoral programs.
 In terms of gender breakdown, men comprised 11.7% of students in baccalaureate programs, 10.8% of master’s students, 9.6% of research-focused doctoral students, and 11.7% of practice-focused doctoral students.
 Though nursing schools have made strides in recruiting and graduating nurses that reflect the patient population, more must be done before equal representation is realized.